 Sorry! you are incorrect

-Pyogenic granuloma constitutes 85% of all reactive gingival swellings, representing a profuse mass of vascular granulation tissue (1).
-It can be induced by local irritants such as excessive plaque, sharp fillings and dental calculus; it sometimes forms in an extraction socket in response to an irritant left in the socket.
-It can occur anywhere in the oral cavity and skin, especially the tongue, lips, fingers and nail beds (1).
+Pyogenic granuloma constitutes 85% of all reactive gingival swellings but can occur in other areas such as the tongue.
+Pyogenic granuloma is a mass of exuberant vascular granulation tissue (1).
+It can be induced by local irritants such as a sharp bite, sharp fillings, excessive plaque and dental calculus.
+Tt sometimes forms in an extraction socket in response to an irritant left in the socket.
+The gingiva are the most common location, but it can occur anywhere in the oral cavity and skin, especially the tongue, lips, fingers and nail beds (1).
 In the mouth, it occurs most commonly in the gingiva, especially the maxillary buccal and interproximal gingiva (1-2).
-Occasionally, it may surround the tooth.
+Occasionally, it may surround a tooth.
 It is usually highly vascular, fast-growing, exophytic, lobular, sessile, and ulcerated or covered by pseudomembrane.
 The color changes from red to pink when it starts to heal.
 It occurs at any age and sex with a slight predilection for young females; it affects 1% of pregnant females.
-Pyogenic granuloma is usually painless except during eating, when bleeding and pain is described (1).
+Pyogenic granuloma is usually painless except during eating, when bleeding and pain are described (1).
 Histologically, it presents as a mass of loose and vascular granulation tissue, usually with ulcerated or eroded surface epithelium and many inflammatory cells.
 A range of treatment modalities are available, including excision with removal of the local irritant, laser surgery, or intralesional injection with absolute alcohol, steroids or botulinum toxin (2-3).
-Scaling and polishing prior to surgical removal helps shrink the lesion.
+Elimination of the causative local stimulus prior to surgical removal helps shrink the lesion.
 The prognosis is good, although recurrence is possible, especially during pregnancy.

 Sorry! you are incorrect